hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250819609v1-fincast-a-foundation-model-for-financial-time-series-forecasting.md

 ---
 layout: default
-title: FinCast: A Foundation Model for Financial Time-Series Forecasting
+title: "FinCast: A Foundation Model for Financial Time-Series Forecasting"
 ---

 # FinCast: A Foundation Model for Financial Time-Series Forecasting